- About DC Prep

 • Level 5: Exceeded Expectations.

-• Our performance in serving low-income students continues to be strong: DC Prep as an LEA (or organization) has the highest combined ELA and Math proficiency (level 4+) for the economically disadvantaged subgroup citywide.
+Network-wide, DC Prep as an LEA (or organization) has the highest combined ELA and Math proficiency (level 4+) for the economically disadvantaged subgroup citywide.
+In addition:

-The PARCC assessment in Math and English Language Arts for 3rd through 8th graders is Common Core-aligned and asks students to demonstrate knowledge in college and career-ready skills such as analytical writing, critical thinking, and problem solving.
-PARCC results establish a new baseline of performance levels and mastery that are more rigorous than its DC CAS predecessor; given the increased rigor, PARCC scores look much different than DC CAS results.
+The PARCC assessment in Math and ELA for 3rd through 8th graders is Common Core-aligned and asks students to demonstrate knowledge in college and career-ready skills such as analytical writing, critical thinking, and problem solving.

 For more information about citywide results, click here.